 - Spinal manipulation for neck pain and low-back .
 Either spinal manipulation therapy or home exercise instruction was more effective than medication for neck pain, according to an NIH-sponsored study. .
 Another study showed that a type of spinal manipulation commonly used by chiropractors was helpful in reducing pain and disability in people with acute or sub-acute low-back pain.

 - Acupuncture for pain.
 A group of researchers supported by NIH analyzed data from 29 studies of acupuncture for various types of pain (back and neck pain, osteoarthritis, shoulder pain, or headache).
 They found that when acupuncture was compared with simulated (fake) acupuncture, true acupuncture was more effective, but the difference in the pain relief produced by the two procedures was small.
 When acupuncture was compared with no acupuncture, a larger difference was seen.

 - How acupuncture may affect the brain during the treatment of pain.
 Several NIH-supported studies have investigated how acupuncture may affect the brain in people with pain.
 For example, a study in women with fibromyalgia found differences in the brain’s responses to acupuncture and simulated (fake) acupuncture.

 - Tai chi for fibromyalgia and knee osteoarthritis.
 A preliminary NIH-supported study indicated that tai chi may help to relieve symptoms of fibromyalgia; a larger followup study is comparing the effects of tai chi to those of aerobic exercise in people with fibromyalgia.
-Another preliminary study showed that tai chi may be helpful for pain in knee osteoarthritis.
-A follow up study is comparing tai chi to physical therapy in people with knee osteoarthritis.
+Another preliminary study showed that tai chi may be helpful for pain in knee osteoarthritis; a followup study showed that tai chi classes were as helpful as physical therapy for knee osteoarthritis pain.

 For More Information

 You can find more information about complementary health approaches for pain on the Web site of the National Center for Complementary and Integrative Health (NCCIH) Another NIH agency, the National Institute of Neurological Disorders and Stroke, also has information on the treatment of pain, including the use of complementary health approaches.